dimroc/blog/_drafts/2014-12-11-migrating-data-separate-from-the-schema.md

 You've been using [Active Record Migrations](http://api.rubyonrails.org/classes/ActiveRecord/Migration.html) to manage changes in your database and you love it.
 But then a model's validations change, and all your existing data becomes invalid.

 What do you do?
 Place it in an AR migration?
 Depends.
-Those are for primarily for schema migrations and this is not a schema change.
+Those are primarily for schema migrations and this is not a schema change.

 Boom: You need to run a data migration.